adamkurth/reborn_dev/doc/html/_sources/simulations.rst.txt

 interpolations such that you can sample :math:`F(\vec{q})` at any :math:`\vec{q}` that lies within the grid.

 The methods in :class:`ClCore <bornagain.simulate.clcore.ClCore>` allow you to pass in CPU arrays and retrieve CPU arrays in return.
+That is the simplest way to to GPU compuations since you can just use the methods without ever thinking about memory.
+However, the bottleneck in GPU computations is often due to moving memory between devices.
-Alternatively, you might want to do faster computations by copying/creating some arrays on the GPU device ahead of the function call.
-This alternative is especially useful if you plan to use the same array of :math:`\vec{q}` vectors many times over.
-You can move a numpy array to the GPU device with the :func:`to_device` method, and you can also move the data from the GPU to the CPU with the :func:`get` method.
+You can reduce computation time by copying/creating some or all of your arrays to the GPU device ahead of the function call.
+Likewise, you can retrieve the output in the form of pyopencl Array objects, which contain your data in GPU memory.
+This alternative is especially useful if you plan to use the same array of :math:`\vec{q}` vectors many times over - you obviously don't want to move your vectors between CPU and GPU many times over.
+Moving a numpy array to the GPU device is easy with the :func:`to_device` method, which is just a wrapper for the equivalent in the pyopencl package.
+You can easily move the data from the GPU to the CPU with the :func:`get` method (this is just a built-in method of the pyopencl Array class).

 At a much higher level, there is a Monte Carlo simulator that generates crystal diffraction patterns.
 This will be documented by Rick and Cameron some day.
+The basic idea is that we have an engine that serves up diffraction intensities in a Monte Carlo fashion, by jittering the incident beam direction, pixel positions, crystal orientations, and so on.

+Other simulation engines might be built soon.
+For example, an engine for solution scattering will come along soon.